smk762/komodo-install-explorer/README.md

   - Create a sumbolic link from this file to the "/etc/nginx/sites-enabled" folder
   - Restart NGINX.

-You can also override some default constant values by copying the `.env.template` file to `.env` in the project root folder and editing the values (this may be useful for dockerised deployments).

 #### User Interface Customisation

 The Insight UI code is located in `TICKER-explorer/node_modules/insight-ui-komodo`.